Potted Peppers For A Winter Harvest: 5 Easy Tips

 Potted peppers should be kept lightly moist, never wet.
 Because they’re growing in fairly large pots, the soil in the lower 3/4 of the pot might have enough moisture even though the surface feels dry.
 Stick your finger 2″ into the soil; if there’s any dampness, don’t water yet.

 If the plant is not wilting and skies are cloudy, delay watering.
 I prefer to water most plants on sunny mornings and when the forecast calls for a few days of sunny weather.
 In bright conditions, plants photosynthesize, transpire, and respire at an accelerated rate.
 Consequently, they use that water faster, so it’s less likely to damage roots.
-Never let excess water collect around the bottom of the pot, in a saucer or a bin; remove it within 15 minutes.
+However, if the plant is beginning to wilt due to dry soil and the weather is cloudy, give it some water, but not a thorough watering.

 Fertilizer